 Motorcycle riders that encounter heavy traffic may attempt to ride between the lanes of traffic.
 This is known as lane splitting.
 Lane splitting can be dangerous if not executed properly at low speeds.

 Current states where lane splitting or lane filtering is legal:

-California – The state of California was one of the first states to adopt lane splitting even before it was legalized.
+California – California was one of the first states to adopt lane splitting even before it was legalized.
 In 2016, it was finally declared legal across the state.
-When lane splitting, riders should not travel faster than 10 mph above the speed of the surrounding traffic.
+When lane splitting, riders should not travel faster than ten mph above the speed of the surrounding traffic.
 Lane splitting is highly discouraged when the traffic flow is above 30 mph.